180th Pope of the Church, from 1243 to 1254. «Innocentius IV», born Sinibaldo dei Fieschi, was born in Manarola in northwest Italy.

 Angel, Heart enflamed, Sacred Heart of Jesus, Paschal lamb, Dragon, Wyvern, Phoenix, Garuda, Griffin, Sea-griffin, Winged hand, Our Lady of Mercy, Pegasus, Saint George, Mermaid, Trinity, Triton, Golden fleece, Unicorn and Ouroboros.

-Watercolor, Adrian V, Azure, Bendy, Surmounted, Clement XII, Outlined in sable, Papal States, Fess, Gules, Illuminated, Innocent IV, Interpreted, Semi-circular, Or, Pius V, Argent, Without divisions, Religious, Rough, Six, Overall (deprecated), Freehand and One.
+Watercolor, Adrian V, Azure, Bendy, Boa, Surmounted, Overall, Clement XII, Compare, Outlined, Outlined in sable, Displayed, In pale, Coat of arms, Escutia Sánchez, María Dolores, Papal States, Fess, Personal, Gules, Illuminated, Innocent IV, Interpreted, Lanzagorta Aras, Juan, Lanzagorta-Escutia, marriage, Semi-circular, Naiant, Wavy, Or, Party per pale, Fish, Pius V, Argent, Without divisions, Religious, Rough, Six, Overall (deprecated), Plain tincture, Freehand, Three, One and Eagle.

 Dr. Antonio Salmerón y Cabañas,